DanFenMT/PowerCLI/ReadMe.md

+A collection of most commonly used PowerCLI scripts:

 To Do:

-- Add script to connect to VSphere with variables and user input
+- Create a  script to connect to VSphere with variables and user input
-- Modify scrpt to ask to accept user input for the export directory
+- Modify script to ask to accept user input for the export directory